Generative work of art for added production value lol

 Almost perfect!

-But look at those names.
+I missed those two names.
 This template needs a bit more work.
 But first, I have to finish the Fruit project.

 Subprojects